-Senator Heinrich offered an amendment adopted in committee that clarifies the notification requirements for DoD's Siting Clearinghouse, which must review and approve plans for all wind energy projects to prevent impairment of military operations.
-The Heinrich amendment ensures that if DoD's Siting Clearinghouse determines that a proposed energy project will not have an adverse impact on military readiness, the Clearinghouse will promptly notify the project developer and the governor of the state in writing.
+Senator Heinrich championed a provision that clarifies the notification requirements for DoD's Siting Clearinghouse, which must review and approve plans for all wind energy projects to prevent impairment of military operations.
+The Heinrich provision ensures that if DoD's Siting Clearinghouse determines that a proposed energy project will not have an adverse impact on military readiness, the Clearinghouse will promptly notify the project developer and the governor of the state in writing.
 The amendment will help improve coordination among the different federal and state-government entities that oversee siting of energy projects.
 Reducing or eliminating any potential impact of energy projects on military radar, training or operations will help protect the missions of New Mexico's Air Force Bases and the White Sands Missile Range.